-The five high-level priorities: Priority This means Derbyshire focus So that 1.
-Improve We will intervene early In Derbyshire we will focus Every child is fit to learn health and where our children and on early intervention and and able to fully develop wellbeing in families need help and we identification of vulnerable their potential early years will strengthen the support children and families communication, provided during language and literacy pregnancy and the first skills.
-2. Promote five years of a child's life We will develop high In Dorbychiro we will focus Individuals and healthy quality services to prevent In Derbyshire we will focus on preventing and communities are lifestyles and reduce harmful reducing alcohol misuse, equipped and illestyles alcohol consumption, obesity and physical empowered to live substance misuse, inactivity healthy lives. obesity, physical madavity noditity iivos. inactivity, smoking and sexual ill-health.
-3. Improve We will provide increased In Derbyshire we will focus People are helped to emotional and access to mental health on improving access to achieve positive mental mental health promotion, recovery and evidence-based primary health and can access support services. care psychological mental health support therapies and other local services when and services that support where they need them recovery from mental health problems 4.
-Promote We will ensure services In Derbyshire we will focus People have access to independence work in partnership with on community based care which is of people individuals and their carers to achieve high support, self-care and care responsive, accessible and centred around their living with long term close to home, including increased use of evidence- unique needs conditions & quality care based telehealth and unique necus their carers. telecare 5.
-Improve We will ensure services In Derbyshire we will focus Older people are helped health and work together to provide on strengthening to participate fully in wellbeing of integrated support where integrated working community life and can older people needed in order to between health and social choose to live in high promote independence care providers and quality accommodation into old age housing-related support appropriate to their services needs
+The five high-lev The five high-level priorities: Priority This means Derbyshire focus So that Improve health and wellbeing in early years We will intervene early where our children and families need help and we will strengthen the support provided during pregnancy and the first five years of a child's life In Derbyshire we will focus on early intervention and identification of vulnerable children and families Every child is fit to learn and able to fully develop their potential communication, language and literacy skills.
+Promote healthy lifestyles We will develop high quality services to prevent and reduce harmful alcohol consumption, substance misuse, obesity, physical inactivity, smoking and sexual ill-health.
+In Derbyshire we will focus on preventing and reducing alcohol misuse, obesity and physical inactivity Individuals and communities are equipped and empowered to live healthy lives.
+Improve emotional and mental health We will provide increased access to mental health promotion, recovery and support services.
+In Derbyshire we will focus on improving access to evidence-based primary care psychological therapies and other local services that support recovery from mental health problems People are helped to achieve positive mental health and can access mental health support services when and where they need them Promote independence of people living with long term conditions & their carers.
+We will ensure services work in partnership with individuals and their carers to achieve high quality care We will ensure services In Derbyshire we will focus on community based support, self-care and care close to home, including increased use of evidence-based telehealth and telecare In Derbyshire we will focus People have access to care which is responsive, accessible and centred around their unique needs Older people are helped and wellbeing of older people work together to provide integrated support where needed in order to promote independence into old age on strengthening integrated working between health and social care providers and housing-related support services to participate fully in community life and can choose to live in high quality accommodation appropriate to their needs